1. What types of youth does NYC serve?

 NYC programs are not for youth with severe emotional problems or behavioral issues or teens who are unable or uninterested in working with others in a structured, team-based environment.
 NYC is voluntary: we will not force a teen to stay in NYC if he or she does not want to attend the program.
 NYC screens for criminal justice background, and makes enrollment decisions on a case-by-case basis in order to ensure all participants' safety in our program.

-2. Will my son/daughter be safe at NYC? (back to top)
+2. Will participants be safe at NYC? (back to top)

 A: The focus of every Northwest Youth Corps activity begins and ends with safety.
 We begin our safety training on day one at orientation and continue throughout the program session.
 At the start of each job, crew members complete a rigorous written safety analysis that identifies the safest way to complete each step of the project.
 Each morning begins with a thorough Safety Circle in which hazards and mitigation is identified.
 Additionally, crewmembers take time to evaluate their progress each day and make sure that everyone works in the safest manner possible.